 Program C-AG-2.e Community-Specific Retail Sales Policies.

 Policies should be developed in the LCP's Community Development section, as appropriate, to address the concerns of specific communities with respect to retail sales (roadside especially).
 As necessary, greater constraints on these activities could be specified for individual communities or roadway segments than the general provisions in the LCP's Agriculture section (up to and including, for example, the possibility of specifying an outright prohibition of roadside agricultural sales in a particular area or along a particular stretch of roadway).
-(PC app.
-1/9/12, 10/10/11, 1/24/11)

 Program C-AG-2.f Facilitate Agricultural Tourism.
 Review agricultural policies and zoning provisions and consider seeking to add educational tours, homestays and minor facilities to support them as a Categorical Exclusion.
-(PC app.
-10/10/11, 1/24/11) [New program, not in Unit I or II]